DefinitionThis section has been translated automatically.

 ESCOP: not processed

-Commission E: negative decision, with insufficient evidence of efficacy, from a dosage > 150 µg iodine/day triggering or worsening of hyperthyroidism
+Commission E: negative decision, in the absence of evidence of efficacy, from a dosage > 150 µg iodine/day triggering or aggravation of hyperthyroidism

 Empirical medicine: in the past: iodine therapy for hypothyroidism, as a slimming agent (increase in basal metabolic rate due to increased production of thyroid hormones through iodine intake) - now obsolete from a safety pharmacological point of view.